19hours/sg-statutes/Acts/Bankruptcy Act.md

 (ii) to give a satisfactory explanation of the manner in which such a loss was incurred.

+[42/2005]

 ### Concealment of books and papers; falsification, etc.

 136\.
 A bankrupt shall be guilty of an offence if —

-(a) he does not deliver up possession to the Official Assignee, or as the Official Assignee may direct, of all books, papers and other records of which he has possession or control and which relate to his estate or his affairs;
+(a) he does not deliver up possession to the Official Assignee, or as the Official Assignee may direct, of all books, papers and other records of which he has possession or control and which relate to his estate or affairs;

 (b) he prevents, or in the initial period prevented, the production of any books, papers or records relating to his estate or affairs;